learn-co-curriculum/dsc-project-presentation-content/README.md

 How is this related?

 - Have a catchy title that reveals the answer and your findings
-- TEstablish the business problem and scenario at the beginning in detail (the conflict)
+- Establish the business problem and scenario at the beginning in detail (the conflict)
 - With the answer already revealed, go through the most meaningful work that impacted the final result (the journey)
 - At the end, revisit the original problem and tie the entire presentation together (the resolution and ever after)